DhirenChhapgar/SampleReadMe/README.md

 ### Installation

 ##### Install customization deployment package
-[Deployment Instructions if applicable]
+{Deployment Instructions if applicable}

 ### Usage

-[How to use this including configuration if applicable]
+{How to use this including configuration if applicable}

 Known Issues
 ------------
 None at the moment

 ## Copyright and License
-[MIT Or GPL]
 Copyright © `2018` `Acumatica`

 This component is licensed under the MIT License, a copy of which is available online [here](LICENSE.md)